Call Today! Free Immediate Response (818) 781-1570

 In the investigative stage, federal authorities will often seek to interview the defendant in an attempt to elicit incriminating statements.

-While it may not be possible to avoid charges being filed altogether, there may be opportunities for a pre-indictment plea agreement or even cooperation, depending on the allegations, which can leave the client much better situated than others who simply wait to be charged and arrested.
+While it may not be possible to avoid charges being filed altogether, there may be opportunities for a pre-indictment plea agreement or even cooperation, depending on the allegations.
+This proactive approach can leave the client in a much better position than others who simply wait to be charged and arrested.
+A pre-indictment plea agreement can lead to a more favorable outcome, demonstrating the firm's commitment to securing the best possible result for the client.

-We have had many cases in which the client works through our firm with law enforcement and the assigned federal prosecutor to work out a favorable disposition before the case is ever formally filed in federal court.
-We could also file pretrial motions for your defense.
+We have had numerous cases in which the client works with our firm, law enforcement, and the assigned federal prosecutor to reach a favorable disposition before the case is formally filed in federal court.
+We can also file pretrial motions on your behalf.

 Federal Plea Negotiations

-While in State court, plea negotiations are typically an informal discussion-based process that occurs between prosecutors and defense attorneys, a federal plea deal is a:
+While in State court, plea negotiations are typically an informal, discussion-based process that occurs between prosecutors and defense attorneys.
+In contrast, a federal plea deal is a formal written document with a detailed factual basis, explicit appeal waivers, and agreements regarding sentence recommendations.

 Federal Sentencing Guidelines